-That collection must not contain the value null, even for a nullable planning variable.
+That Collection (or ValueRange) must not contain the value null, not even for a nullable planning variable.

-4.3.5.2.2.
-ValueRangeProvider on a planning entity
+4.3.5.2.3.
+ValueRangeProvider on the planning entity

 Each planning entity has its own set of possible planning values for a planning variable.
 For example, if a teacher can never teach in a room that does not belong to his department, lectures of that teacher can limit their room value range to the rooms of his department.